 Rock Island is a very small town located in the state of Tennessee.
 With a population of 3,837 people and just one neighborhood, Rock Island is the 155th largest community in Tennessee.

-Because occupations involving physical labor dominate the local economy, Rock Island is generally considered to be a blue-collar town.
-55.94% of the Rock Island workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Rock Island is a blue-collar town, with 55.94% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Rock Island is a town of construction workers and builders, professionals, and transportation and shipping workers.
 There are especially a lot of people living in Rock Island who work in healthcare (9.40%), office and administrative support (8.59%), and farm management occupations (6.70%).

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Rock Island is worth considering.

-As is often the case in a small town, Rock Island doesn't have a public transportation system that people use for their commute.
+Rock Island is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The percentage of people in Rock Island with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.66% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Rock Island is quite a bit lower than the national average among all cities of 21.84%: just 10.66% of people here over 25 have a bachelor's degree or an advanced degree.

 The per capita income in Rock Island in 2022 was $30,868, which is middle income relative to Tennessee, and lower middle income relative to the rest of the US.
 This equates to an annual income of $123,472 for a family of four.
 However, Rock Island contains both very wealthy and poor people as well.